 Lonely Planet

-I’m a Lonely Planet fan and while I don’t use them religiously, I do use them for quick reference or to show a local when I need some direction.
-I’ve tried using PDFs but much prefer the print, especially since I use it a lot to call ahead for accommodation or the address and language translations.
+I don’t use Lonely Planet Guidebooks religiously in every place, but I do use them for quick reference or to show a local when I need some direction.
+I’ve tried using PDFs but much prefer the print, especially since I often use it to call ahead for accommodation or the address and language translations.
 I buy mine from Amazon to score the best deals, but always keep an eye out on the Lonely Planet Publications website for sales.

 Travel Resources for Booking Hostels and Hotels